Saundarya Lahari: History

-Accordin to Raghunāthācārya, scholars believe that Ādi Shankaracharya composed Soundaryalahari in Kashmir.
+According to Raghunāthācārya, scholars believe that Ādi Shankaracharya composed Soundaryalahari in Kashmir.

 There are several legends about this work.
 According to one legend, Adi Shankara visited Kailash to worship Shiva and Parvati.
 There, Shiva gave him a manuscript containing 100 verses which described the many facets of the goddess, as a gift to him.
 While Adi Shankara was returning after visiting Kailash, Nandi stopped him on the way.
 He snatched the manuscript from him, tore it into two, took one part and gave the other to Adi Shankara.
 Adi Shankara, desolate, ran to Shiva and narrated the incident to him.
 Shiva, smilingly, commanded him to retain the 41 verses with him as the initial part of the 100 verses and then, write an extra 59 verses in praise of the goddess himself.
 Thus, verses 1–41 are the original work of Shiva, shedding great light on the ancient rituals of Tantra, Yantra, and various powerful mantras.
 The remaining verses, that is, 42–100 are composed by Adi Shankara himself, which mainly focuses on the appearance of the goddess.
 Yet another legend says that once when Adi Shankara was visiting Kailash, Shiva was writing about the beauty of goddess Parvati on the walls of their home.
 Shiva rubbed what he wrote as he didn't want Adi Shankara who was an outsider reading about the beauty of his wife.
 But Adi Shankara had seen some part of the writings and with his superior mind recollected the rest.
 Thus, he composed the Saundarya Lahari.